DFBDev/SGenerator/README.md

 ~Completely designed by DFBDev (besides the Spotify API, which is solely the property of SpotifyAB™.
 I own absolutely nothing manufactured by SpotifyAB™, I am responsible for the design (disregarding the SpotifyAB™ logo) and project source code only)~

+UI Design created with Figma, as well as certain icons (support, exit, etc).

 Features:

 -Server Side Rendering.